lilianweng/lil-log/_posts/2020-10-29-open-domain-question-answering.md

 ![retriever + text generator]({{ '/assets/images/QA-retiever-generator.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Fig. 12.
+*Fig. 11.
 The retriever + generator QA framework combines a document retrieval system with a general language model.*

 A pretrained LM has a great capacity of memorizing knowledge in its parameters, as shown above.
 However, they cannot easily modify or expand their memory, cannot straightforwardly provide insights into their predictions, and may produce non-existent illusion.

-[Petroni, et al., 2020](https://arxiv.org/abs/2005.04611) studies how the retrieved relevant context can help a generative language model produce better answers.
+[Petroni et al. (2020)](https://arxiv.org/abs/2005.04611) studied how the retrieved relevant context can help a generative language model produce better answers.
 They found:
 1. Augmenting queries with relevant contexts dramatically improves the pretrained LM on unsupervised machine reading capabilities.
-2. An off-the-shelf IR system is sufficient for BERT to match the performance of a supervised open-domain QA baseline;
+2. An off-the-shelf IR system is sufficient for BERT to match the performance of a supervised ODQA baseline;
 3. BERT's [NSP]({{ site.baseurl }}{% post_url 2019-01-31-generalized-language-models %}#pre-training-tasks) pre-training strategy is a highly effective unsupervised mechanism in dealing with noisy and irrelevant contexts.

-They pair the BERT model with different types of context, including (1) adversarial (unrelated context), (2) retrieved (by BM25), and (3) generative (by an autoregressive language model of 1.4N parameters, trained on CC-NEWS).
+They pair the BERT model with different types of context, including adversarial (unrelated context), retrieved (by BM25), and generative (by an autoregressive language model of 1.4N parameters, trained on CC-NEWS).
 The model is found to be robust to adversarial context, but only when the question and the context are provided as two segments (e.g. separated by `[SEP]`).
 One hypothesis is related to NSP task: "BERT might learn to not condition across segments for masked token prediction if the NSP score is low, thereby implicitly detecting irrelevant and noisy contexts."

 **RAG** ("Retrieval-Augmented Generation"; [Lewis et al., 2020](https://arxiv.org/abs/2005.11401)) combines pre-trained parametric (language model) and non-parametric memory (external knowledge index) together for language generation.
-RAG can be fine-tuned on any seq2seq task, whereby both the sequence generator and retriever are jointly learned.
+RAG can be fine-tuned on any seq2seq task, whereby both the retriever and the sequence generator are jointly learned.
 They found that unconstrained generation outperforms previous extractive approaches.

-RAG consists of a retriever model $$p_\eta(c \vert q)$$ and a generator model $$p_\theta(a_i \vert q, c, a_{1:i-1})$$:
+RAG consists of a retriever model $$p_\eta(z \vert x)$$ and a generator model $$p_\theta(y_i \vert x, z, y_{1:i-1})$$:
-- The retriever uses the input sequence $$q$$ to retrieve text passages $$p$$, implemented as a [DPR](#DPR) retriever. $$\log p_\eta(p \vert q) \propto E_p(p)^\top E_q(q)$$.
+- The retriever uses the input sequence $$x$$ to retrieve text passages $$z$$, implemented as a [DPR](#DPR) retriever. $$\log p_\eta(z \vert x) \propto E_z(z)^\top E_x(x)$$.
-- The generator uses $$p$$ as additional context when generating the target sequence $$a$$.
-The context and the question are simply concatenated.
+- The generator uses $$z$$ as additional context when generating the target sequence $$y$$, where the context and the question are simply concatenated.

-Depending whether using the same or different retrieved documents for each token generation, there are two versions of RAG:
+Depending on whether using the same or different retrieved documents for each token generation, there are two versions of RAG:

 $$
 \begin{aligned}